 The diet was created in 1924 as a treatment for epilepsy, but the effects of this eating pattern are also being studied for type 2 diabetes.
 The ketogenic diet may improve blood glucose (sugar) levels while also reducing the need for insulin.

 Many people with type 2 diabetes are overweight, so a high-fat diet can seem unhelpful.
-The goal of the ketogenic diet is to have the body use fat for energy instead of carbohydrates or glucose.
+The goal of the ketogenic diet is to have the body use healthy fats for energy instead of carbohydrates or glucose.
 A person on the keto diet gets most of their energy from fat, with very little of the diet coming from carbohydrates.

 The ketogenic diet has the potential to decrease blood glucose levels.
 Managing carbohydrate intake is often recommended for people with type 2 diabetes because carbohydrates turn to sugar and, in large quantities, can cause blood sugar spikes.
 If you already have high blood glucose, then eating too many carbs can be dangerous.
-By switching the focus to fat, some people experience reduced blood sugar.
+By switching the focus to healthy fats, some people experience reduced blood sugar.

 The ketogenic diet doesn’t mean you should load up on saturated fats, though.
 Heart-healthy fats are the key to sustaining overall health.

 This means that no meat should be eaten only healthy fats like fish, olive oil, coconut oil, nuts and seeds!

 There are several versions of the ketogenic diet, including:

 Standard ketogenic diet (SKD): This is a very low-carb, moderate-protein and high-fat diet.
 It typically contains 75% fat, 20% protein and only 5% carbs.